Skip to content

 • closed at run end

 The current engine emission is batch at end of run (events emit right before the JSON output payload, not as each table completes).
-This gives Dagster the structured events without requiring the larger refactor to thread the emitter through the async parallel execution path.
-Future v0.5 work can upgrade to per-event streaming with no wire-protocol or consumer changes.
+A future engine release can upgrade to per-event streaming with no wire-protocol or consumer changes.